Engineering MPD

 In the Computational Fluid Dynamics (CFD) field, speed and accuracy are the most important metrics.
 Engineers often struggle to find a happy balance between the two.
 Reducing the time to completion often means sacrificing model fidelity and resolution thus the overall accuracy of the model.

-Exxact and MayaHTT, a partner and ISV for STAR-CCM+ have collaborated to run some GPU runtime benchmarks to showcase the performance GPUs can offer over traditional CPU-only deployments.
+Exxact and MayaHTT, a partner and Independent Software Vendor for Simcenter STAR-CCM+, have collaborated to run some GPU runtime benchmarks to showcase the performance GPUs can offer over traditional CPU-only deployments.
 MayaHTT’s engineers ran their models on Exxact hardware to deliver these results.

 Why GPU Acceleration Matters

 The evolution of GPU computing has reached a point where performance matches CPU capabilities and, in many cases, surpasses them.
-For engineers and researchers, this means the ability to iterate faster and model larger simulations.
+For engineers and researchers, this means they are able to iterate faster and model larger simulations.

 • Time: Less time to completion means more simulation tests run to fine-tune before production.
-Less time also means less time spent waiting for results, accelerating the workflow process.
+This shorter wait time translates to getting results faster and accelerating the workflow process.

 • Complexity: Increased speedup even on highly complex models enables better representations of the simulation.
-While GPU VRAM is limited compared to CPU RAM, NVIDIA continues to release GPUs with increased VRAM capacities specifically for visualization and HPC workloads.
-The NVIDIA RTX 6000 Ada tested has 48GB of VRAM.
+While GPU VRAM is limited compared to CPU RAM, GPU vendors continue to release GPUs with increased VRAM capacities specifically for visualization and HPC workloads.
+NVIDIA GPUs such as the NVIDIA RTX 6000 Ada tested have 48GB of VRAM each.

 • Cost: A system featuring four NVIDIA RTX 6000 Ada has the equivalent performance of hundreds of CPU cores.
-However, hundreds of CPU cores require multi-node setups increasing total cost to run and maintain whereas a four GPU system can be workstation can sit on your engineer's desk or a single 2U server in a rack.
+However, hundreds of CPU cores require multi-node setups, increasing the total cost to run and maintain.
+However, a four-GPUs system can be configured in a workstation that sits on your engineer’s desk or in a single 2U server mounted in a rack.

 NVIDIA RTX 6000 Ada STAR-CCM+ Benchmarks

-Let’s get into the benchmarks that the team at MayaHTT ran.
-We first had a benchmark on the classic Le Mans car which is an external aerodynamics simulation with coupled flow, steady flow, and RANS turbulence.
+Let’s get into the benchmarks that the team at MayaHTT ran utilizing Simcenter STAR-CCM+ 2406.
+We first had a benchmark on an external aerodynamics simulation of a motorsport race car known as Le Mans.
+This model is used in various Siemens benchmarks, with the steady segregated solver and K-Omega SST turbulence model.
 We tested one large and one small case.

-GPUs are likely not fully saturated in the 1.27 million cell simulation.
+GPUs are likely not fully saturated in the smaller 1.27 million cell simulation, given the minimal performance uplift.
 For smaller cell count simulations, the GPU cannot effectively ramp up and showcase performance prowess with the time to completion in less than 5 minutes.
-However, on the larger 16 million cell count model, 4x NVIDIA RTX 6000 Ada delivers over 7.4x speedup.
+This case ran for 2000 iterations giving us a runtime of 0.08 seconds per iteration.
+On the larger 16 million cell count model, 4x NVIDIA RTX 6000 Ada delivers over 7.4x speedup.

 Key Takeaways

 MayaHTT kept the configuration static during their benchmarks.
-When considering smaller scale simulation models (1.27M cell, 4M cell, and other similar size use cases), 4x GPUs are not the optimal configuration for the price to performance; the GPUs are not fully saturated and likely a single GPU will perform the same.
-However, for larger and more complex simulation we can expect a high degree of simulation speedup.
-Compared to 32 modern CPU cores from the Intel Xeon Scalable 6444Y, we can expect over 6x the performance in these use cases with 4x NVIDIA RTX 6000 Ada GPUs.
+When considering smaller-scale simulation models (1.27M cell, 4M cell, and other similar-sized use cases), 4x GPUs are not the optimal configuration for the price-to-performance.
+However, for larger and more complex simulations, we can expect a high degree of simulation speedup.
+Compared to 32 modern CPU cores, we can expect over 6x the performance in these use cases with 4x NVIDIA RTX 6000 Ada GPUs.

 Another key thing to consider for your deployment is if your simulation requires a high degree of precision.
 The NVIDIA RTX 6000 Ada GPU is optimized for single-precision FP32 calculations and does not have native double-precision FP64 capabilities.
 Some other GPUs to consider that have native double-precision FP64 capabilities include: